Colombian culture

 Cultural communities

-The diversity is so great that we could fill a complete encyclopedia with information about the cultural communities in Colombia.
+The diversity is so big that we could fill a complete encyclopedia with information about the cultural communities in Colombia.
 Here we want to give you just a small impression, of some of the better known communities, that you as a traveler could possibly visit.

-Indian culture
+Indigenous culture

 Despite only making up about 3-4% of Colombia’s total population, the influence of the “indígenas is great and is reflected in language, traditions, music and dance.